-Learning how to draw tattoos as a beginner you need to understand what the tattoo artist wants.
-They don’t always want or need a complete finished picture.
-What they do need is a clear and accurate line drawing that can be sized to fit different customers needs.
+Learning how to draw tattoos you need to understand what the tattoo artist wants.
+As a beginner it can be a steep learning curve, but it is a great way to create a unique custom tattoo.
+The tattooist doesn’t always need a complete finished picture.
+What they do need is a clear and accurate line drawing that can be sized easily to fit.

-Even if they have finished artwork, they may well change the colours for specific customers.
+Even if you provide the tattoo artist with finished artwork, they may have to change the colours.
 The same drawing of a rose can be coloured in red, yellow or even black.
 This will create very different looking tattoos.

 Most tattooists adapt and customise a tattoo without even thinking about it.
 This makes it more individual for the person being tattooed.
-So, as long as they have a good line drawing to work from, they will be able to use the artwork.
+So, as long as they have a good line drawing to work from, the tattooist will be able to use the artwork.

 What most tattoo artists want is something new and unusual.
-So try to develop your own style.
-Original work that is different will attract the eye of a tattoo artist more than a retake on an existing design.
+You should try to develop your own style.
+Original artwork that is different will attract the eye of a tattoo artist more than a retake on an existing design.
 However good it is, another picture of a dragon is unlikely to stir their creative juices.
 They probably have a drawer full already.

 How Do You Start Drawing A Tattoo?

 You should Start drawing a tattoo by sketching a simple line drawing of the picture you have in mind.
 Copy the design about 5 or 6 times.
 Then draw in the main lines of the design with more solid, smooth single lines.